andrewanggoh/instagram-account-engagement-analysis/README.md

    - ❌ Expand Technology offerings: Leverage strong demand for technology products to maintain market leadership.
 2. Tip: We can put a simple recommendation first, then put the detailed recommendations after it.
 3. Our job is to communicate exactly what we discovered and what someone should do about it.
 So be specific!

+## Clarifying and Key Questions for Further Analysis

+- Is there

+## Caveats and Assumptions

+Note:

+1. Contain a note about the data cleaning process that you did including any assumptions you had to make about the data.

 ## Technical Details

 The technical analysis utilized:

 - **R** for data cleaning, preparation, and exploratory data analysis.
 Documentation is available [here](https://rpubs.com/andrewanggoh/InstagramAccountAnalysis).
 - **Tableau** for data visualization and an interactive dashboard, which is accessible [here]().

-## Caveats and Assumptions

-Note:

-1. Contain a note about the data cleaning process that you did including any assumptions you had to make about the data.

 ## Contacts